 Live your best student life by lodging in a residence

 Living in student accommodation is one of the most convenient and popular options for foreign students.
 To meet the high demand, Greater Montréal has more than 20 student residences, all located close to the different university campuses.
 And they’re all filled with students from around the globe—a great opportunity to make new friends and explore the city together!

 Even more reasons to move into a student residence

 Living in student accommodation comes with a whole host of benefits.
 All services are usually included, from heating to laundry, and even gym membership, in some cases.
 And you don’t have to worry about buying furniture as it’s provided for you.
-According to Mercer’s most recent study on the cost of living in Montréal, the city’s student residences cost an average of $7,908 CAD for a double room and $9,630 CAD for a single room for a full nine-month period.
 With all that money you’ll be saving on monthly rent, you’ll be free to enjoy all the city has to offer!